This sustainable Monterey mansion keeps you in luxurious comfort if you must go off the grid

 The compound has five bedrooms, five bathrooms and a guesthouse.
 Throughout the house, doors open to courtyards, terraces, pool, spa and manicured grounds.
 The yard is bountiful, with three dozen fruit trees, grapes, berries, vegetables and flowers.

-The video above gives a closer look at the home listed by Compass agents Mark Peterson and Dana Bambace.
+The video above gives a closer look at the home listed by Compass agents Mark Peterson, Dana Bambace and Melissa Radowicz.

 Peterson said that the property obviously appeals to the luxury buyer, but also to those attracted by “the sustainability and off-grid potential.”